piyuranjan/SNIKT/README.md

 ## 5. FAQ

-#### 5.1 Why the name SNIKT?
+### 5.1 Why the name SNIKT?

-We at the Univesity of Michigan are a huge Wolverine fan.
-So we couldn't pass an opportunity to relate our program that involves identifying (sniffing) and trimming (slashing) nucleotides with our favourite hero.
-So despite our humble attempt at making a backronynm, we have named our program by the sound of Wolverine's claws being drawn - a metallic noise always written as "snikt".
+We at the University of Michigan are a huge Wolverine fan.
+So we couldn't pass an opportunity to relate our program that involves identifying (sniffing) and trimming (slashing) nucleotides with our favorite hero.
+So despite our humble attempt at making a backronym, we have named our program by the sound of Wolverine's claws being drawn - a metallic noise always written as "SNIKT!".

 **SNIKT - Slice Nucleotides Into Klassifiable Tequences**

 Imagine the following:

-> *Hey adpater, why don't you just back off...*
+> *Hey adapter, why don't you just back off...*
->                                   - Wolverine
+>
+> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; \- Wolverine

 And after a <img src="images/snikt_bubble.png" alt="SNIKT!" width="100"/> your read sequences are no longer sequences... they are tequences!

-#### 5.2 Can this method be used for marker gene (16S) read data?
+### 5.2 Can this method be used for marker gene (16S) read data?

 While this method can technically be used over marker gene sequencing data like the 16S, it is not always easy to pick out sequence over-representation patterns.
 Still, the adapter sequences are so alike that in our tests we could see a difference in real 16S sequence representation and adapters.
 That said, the problem will be harder when the community would be dominated by fewer taxonomies with higher similarity in their V3-V4 region of the 16S generally sequenced for such studies.
 On the other side, most 16S analysis platforms like mothur or QIIME2 have their own protocols for removing read contamination which works well.
 Adapters also have less of an impact over marker gene sequencing because at some point in the analysis, users align it to a database of marker genes of interest.
 Analysis protocols can choose to not look at any segments of the read that did not align and completely circumvent any adapter issues.
 This is not feasible for metagenomic sequencing as it is randomized over entire lengths of genomes in a community.

 ## 6. Citation

 A manuscript is under preparation for this project.
 Until then, please feel free to cite this project with its GitHub URL.